calebharris/fp_book_club_ts/README.md

 # fp_book_club_ts
 Exercises and notes from [Functional Programming in Scala][fpinscala] translated to [TypeScript][ts].

+This repository is essentially split into two halves.
+One half generates the website containing the notes, and one half contains TypeScript code illustrating the notes.
+So there are two directories at the top level:

+* `site/` - source files for the VuePress-powered notes website
+* `code/` - runnable examples and rudimentary FP library in TypeScript

+There is a third top-level directory, `docs/`, which contains the output of running VuePress on the sources in `site/`.
+The `docs/` directory is required by GitHub pages, on which the site is hosted.

 ## Running the code

-1. Install the version of node specified in .node-version (10.6.0 as of this writing).
-On a Mac, using nodenv, do:
+1. Install the version of node specified in `/code/.node-version` (10.6.0 as of this writing).
+On a Mac, using nodenv,
+   do:
    ```
    $ brew update
    $ brew upgrade node-build
    $ nodenv install 10.6.0
    ```
-2. Install dependencies:
+2. `cd code/` and install dependencies:
    ```
    $ npm install
    ```